Constraints on horizonless objects after the EHT observation of Sagittarius A*: Surface luminosity as a function of absorption

 which is related to the so-called compactness $\chi=2M/R_*$.
 As pointed out in Ref.~\cite{EventHorizonTelescopeVI}, the minimum surface luminosity expected at infinity $L_\infty$ can be estimated as\footnote{Throughout this paper we use units in which $G=c=1$.}

 where $\dot{M}$ is the accretion rate, and

 is the fraction of the accretion mass that is released to spatial infinity.

 An upper bound on the observed luminosity can then be translated into a constraint on the $\eta$ parameter.
-From Fig.~14 of~\cite{EventHorizonTelescopeVI}, we can infer the conservative constraint
+From the right panel of Fig.~14 of~\cite{EventHorizonTelescopeVI}, we can infer that the observed luminosity is roughly two orders of magnitude smaller than the predicted luminosity for a conservative value of the accretion flow.
+Therefore, we will consider the conservative constraint

-In in order to translate such a constraint into one for the object's compactness $\mu$, one needs to find a relation between $\mu$ and $\eta$.
-In Refs.~\cite{Broderick:2005,EventHorizonTelescopeVI}, assuming that all the kinetic energy of infalling matter is converted to outgoing radiatio, leads to the naive result
+In in order to translate such a constraint into one for the object's $\mu$, one needs to find a relation between $\mu$ and $\eta$.
+In~\cite{Broderick:2005}, and Sec.
+4.1 of~\cite{EventHorizonTelescopeVI}, assuming that all the kinetic energy of infalling matter is converted to outgoing radiation leads to the naive result

 However, as we will see, the real expression for $\eta$ is very different from this naive estimate.
 In fact, Eq.~\eqref{eq:etanaive} does not take into account two very important physical mechanisms --- strong lensing and non-zero absorption.